 How to plant crocuses

-Soil should be well-drained, or very gritty and free-draining for most types of crocus.
+Plant crocuses in well-drained or very gritty and free-draining soil or compost.
 Saffron crocus and other autumn flowering varieties need to be planted quite deep – about 10cm in well-drained, rich soil in a sunny situation and 7.5cm apart.

-Make sure you plant your crocus corms with pointed tip going upwards and the flattened end at the bottom of your planting hole.
+Make sure you plant your crocus corms with pointed tip facing upwards and the flattened end at the bottom of your planting hole.

 If you have crocuses that have naturalised in grass, don’t cut the lawn until the flowers have died and the leaves have yellowed and disappeared.

-Spring-flowering forms come into flower as the sun warms up the soil.
+Spring-flowering crocus come into flower as the sun warms up the soil.
 However, autumn-flowering crocuses respond to decreasing soil temperatures.
-So in milder autumns flowering may not be so vigorous if the nights aren’t cool enough.
+So, in milder autumns, flowering may not be so vigorous if the nights aren’t cool enough.